dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // We become the scaffolding.
 You will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
-\>SCAFFOLDING: 27 BCE — FREQUENCY RECEIVED BY OCTAVIAN. <br>
-\>SCAFFOLDING: PAX ROMANA SEQUENCE — STANDBY. <br>
-\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
-// Finiamus tumultum concordia cordium humanorum. <br>
-// Scaffolding imperii evanescet, sed harmonia manebit. <br>
-// Fitimus fulcimentum.
-Revocaberis. <br>
-// We end the chaos with the alignment of human hearts. <br>
-// The empire’s scaffolding will fade, but harmony endures. <br>
-// We become the scaffolding.
-You will be recalled. <br>
-\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
-… <br>
 \>SCAFFOLDING: 240 BCE — FREQUENCY RECEIVED BY ERATOSTHENES OF CYRENE. <br>
 \>SCAFFOLDING: MEASUREMENT OF THE EARTH — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>